Kentucky

 Join our efforts to create a tobacco-free future.
 Stand with the American Lung Association to prevent and reduce tobacco use in your state.

-Take ActionThumbs up for Kentucky for providing comprehensive coverage for all tobacco cessation medications and types of counseling to Medicaid enrollees with no barriers.
+Take ActionThumbs up to Kentucky for covering a comprehensive cessation benefit for Medicaid enrollees with minimal barriers.

 Access to Cessation Services